stevenferrer/nero/README.md

 ## Supported back-ends

 Currently, we have official support for [PostgreSQL](postgresql.org).
 Other back-ends shall be supported soon.
-Meanwhile, you can implement a [custom back-end](#custom-back-ends) (yes, you can).
+Meanwhile, you can implement [custom back-ends](#custom-back-ends).

 | Back-end | Library |
 |---------| ------- |